edlins/libPCA9685/examples/olaclient/README.md

 INSTALL

-        To compile and install the library and examples from the location where the "clone" was run, execute:
+        olaclient is by default excluded from `make`.
+In order to build and install the library and build olaclient, execute:

         $ cd libPCA9685 && mkdir build && cd build
         $ cmake ..
         $ make
+        $ make olaclient
         $ ctest
         $ sudo make install

         This will install libPCA9685.so in your /usr/local/lib directory, and PCA9685.h in your /usr/local/include directory.

+        If the library is already built and installed you can just execute `make olaclient` from the build/ directory.

         To run olaclient after the build is complete execute: